Addidaan/Addidaan/README.md

 ### Hi there 👋
 <!--
-**Addidaan/Addidaan** is a ✨Hi, i´m Adriana, a Front-End developer ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Addidaan/Addidaan** is a ✨I´m Adriana, a Front-End developer ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: